donnemartin/dev-setup/README.md

 * [Contributions](#contributions)
 * [Credits](#credits)

+## System update

+First thing you need to do on any OS, is to update the system.
+On a Mac run the "App Store" and select the "Updates" icon.

+## Install Apps

+Some of the scripts below tweak settings on apps such as Chrome and SublimeText.
+When setting up a new machine, it's helpful to install some commonly-used apps first.

+## Google Chrome

+Install your favorite browser, mine happens to be Chrome.

+Download from [www.google.com/chrome](https://www.google.com/intl/en/chrome/browser/).
+Open the **.dmg** file once it's done downloading (this will mount the disk image), and drag and drop the **Google Chrome** app into the Applications folder (on the Mac, most applications are installed this way).
+When done, you can unmount the disk in Finder (the small "eject" icon next to the disk under **Devices**).

+### Configuration

+We'll visit the [section to run the script .osx](#sensible-osx-defaults) later in the installation process to configure Chrome.
+Just install Chrome for now and continue reading :)

 ## Using Git and the Bootstrap Script

 You can clone the repository wherever you want.
 (I like to keep it in `~/dev/data-dev-setup`, with `~/data-dev-setup` as a symlink.)
 The bootstrapper script will pull in the latest version and copy the files to your home folder.